Maciek416/vanebot/README.md

 A helpful IRC bot for serving up weather forecasts and related info.

+To run:

-To run, clone `bot.conf.sample` into `bot.conf` and configure your bot name, IRC networks and channels.
+Clone `bot.conf.sample` into `bot.conf` and configure your bot name, IRC networks and channels.
 Vanebot will instantiate a unique bot instance for each configured IRC network.

+Once configured, run the bot with `node main.js`